Wednesday 28 August 2019

 Arup Workplace (Sydney)

-Presented by Emily Moss, Principal, Hassell
+Emily Moss, Principal, Hassell

 Arup’s new workplace in Sydney is a platform for "exchange" – a place designed to facilitate the exchange of knowledge, skills, ideas and experience, which provides spaces for experimentation and invites connection and collaboration, all of which are at the heart of Arup’s work culture.
 The design is the result of an integration between the developer, base building architect, contractor, Hassell and Arup’s multidisciplinary team.
 This collaboration led to the delivery of a new kind of workplace, one that thoughtfully connects people, staff and partners in open invitation.